Pureblueessentialsorg/pureblueessentials.com.au/content/about/index.md

 And isn’t it also just a really great colour !?!

 Essential oils need to be protected from light.
 So we chose cobalt blue for our bottles.
 A no brainer really.
-We hope you enjoy our beautiful blue bottles.
+We hope you enjoy our beautiful blue bottles as much as you enjoy our quality products.

 \**www. supercolor.com*

 </div>

 *T﻿he legal stuff.....*